 But this—this?
 They’re right, I’ve never built a plane before.
 I don’t know anyone who has.
 I had to learn from books and scavenge parts and cobble things together.
 In two days we open the bay door, I do the last systems check, the engines kick on and I have to pull that lever.

 That godsdamned red lever.

 When I pull it, the hook on top of the wings detaches.
 The bird falls through the bay door, out of the hangar, and into freefall.
-Thirty thousand feet to pull her out of nosedive.
+I have thirty thousand feet to pull her out of nosedive.
 Thirty thousand feet for something to go wrong.
 Thirty thousand feet to prove I know how to fly.

 But only if I pull the lever.
 Never been more scared of something in my life.
 It’s a one-way, irreversible act.
 Pull lever, drop.
 No do-overs.
 Like any other slot machine.

 What if you pull it and you die?
 Worse: what if you don’t pull it?
-Ha, I guess I’d live forever.
+Ha, I guess I’d live a long time.

 These are the thoughts that go through my head every day while I work.
 Grinding, welding, riveting, smoothing – a plane takes a lot of work.
 That means a lot of time to be alone in your head with those thoughts.
 Sometimes I don’t even notice when someone comes in.

 Like the day Lex stopped by.